8bitmcu/openHASP_themes/openHASP_pastel/README.md

 1. [Set up openHasp](https://www.openhasp.com/0.6.3/getting-started/) on your device.
 Select material dark as your theme.
 2. Copy the content of `pages.jsonl` to your device.
 See pages.jsonl customization section below
 3. Copy `openhasp_pastel.yaml` to your homeassistant folder.
-Edit and replace all instances of `plate05` to the name of your openhasp device.
-See Configuration Notes below
+Edit and replace `plate05` with the name of your openHASP device.
+See openhasp_pastel.yaml customization below
 4. Edit your `configuration.yaml` and add the following:

 ```